Luke Dimech

-Luke Anthony Dimech (born 11 January 1977) is a former Maltese professional footballer defender.
+Luke Anthony Dimech (born 11 January 1977) is a former Maltese professional football defender.

 Club career

 Sliema Wanderers

 Born in Floriana, Malta, Dimech began his career playing for Sliema Wanderers.
 Luke's first season was the 1995–96 season and instantly gained silverware when the club won the Maltese Premier League.

 Luke spent seven seasons with the club and even managed establishing himself in the Maltese national team in 1999, in total Dimech made 133 appearances and scored on three occasions during his time with the club.

 Shamrock Rovers

 After many impressive displays Luke moved to Ireland to join Shamrock Rovers for one season, making his debut on 2 September 2002.
 He was sent off in his fourth appearance.
 He proceeded to make a total of 16 appearances, but after falling out of favour with the club, Luke left Dublin.
 He played in the 2002 FAI Cup Final.

 Birkirkara

 Dimech returned to Malta joining up with Birkirkara in 2003, and made 10 appearances with the club, and won the F.A Trophy.